Quantum Nonlocality under Latency Constraints: Extended XOR Games

-The upper bounds on $\omega_f$ are obtained using the NPA hierarchy on the transformed nonlocal game as given in \Cref{prp:forwarding_is_q}.
-The lower bounds on $w_q$ are obtained for each game with the see-saw algorithm described in~\Cref{subsec:seesaw}, with a two dimensional quantum channel between $v_1$ and $v_2$, and a four dimensional quantum system shared between $v_2$ and $v_3$, while $v_1$ initially does not hold any quantum system.
 Each value is taken as the best among that obtained for $20$ random initial strategies and the semidefinite programs are solved with MOSEK~\cite{mosek}.
-We find a separation between forwarding and quantum strategies for 35 of the 50 random games\footnote{The code and numerical quantum strategies are accessible on the online repository \url{https://github.com/pierrepocreau/Latency-constrained-games}}.
 We also include the classical values $\omega_c$ and $\omega_c(\emptyset)$ of each game, with $\omega_c(\emptyset)$ being the classical value obtained on the empty graph

 $\omega_c, \omega_c(\emptyset)$ are obtained by enumerating all possible classical strategies.
 We can observe in Table~\ref{table:results} that the best classical strategies on the graph $G$ always match the upper-bound $\omega_f$, and thus that the best forwarding strategies for such games are essentially classical.
-Each semidefinite program converging with a small duality gap (well below $1\mathrm{e}{-6}$), any separation of the order of $1\mathrm{e}{-3}$ translate to a meaningful separation between the different type of strategies.

-\section{Three-party XOR games with aggregated parties}
+\section{Three-Party XOR Games with Aggregated Parties}